Evaluating Non-Analytic Functions of Matrices: Numerical examples

 \section{Numerical examples}

 We turn to demonstrate numerically the theory devoloped in Section~\ref{sec:Mat_Cheb_exp}.
-In the context of numerical codes, it is worth mentioning the Chebfun software system and resources \cite{driscoll2014chebfun}, where the interested reader can further study other numerical implementations and issues related to Chebyshev expansions.

-This section is divided into three parts.
+This section is divided into four parts.
 The first part briefly explains our implementation of matrix Chebyshev expansions.
 The second part demonstrates the evaluation of non-analytic matrix functions by matrix Chebyshev expansions.
 The third part illustrates numerically the convergence properties of matrix Chebyshev expansions for Jordan block matrices.
+The fourth part shows an application that uses the numerical advatages of the matrix Chebyshev expansion.
+In the context of numerical codes, it is worth mentioning the Chebfun software system and resources \cite{driscoll2014chebfun}, where the interested reader can further study other numerical implementations and issues related to Chebyshev expansions.